iktatum/First_Homework/README.md

 - Trust Services
 - Financial Services

 > Betterment begain in 2008 with teh advent of bthe financmial crisis by Jon Stein and Eli Boverman, but was officially began operation in January 2008.
-Teh brainchild of Jon stein, who, armed with an MBA from Columbia and CFA designation (Chartered Financial Analyst) was working as a wealth advisor, realized that the industry needed changing from the status quo.
+The brainchild of Jon Stein, armed with an MBA from Columbia Business School and CFA designation (Chartered Financial Analyst) was working as a wealth advisor, realized that the industry needed changing from the status quo.
 Financial maanagement was unnescessarily complex, and expensive.
-The indmustry did not have the desire to change and adopt new ways of working with clients.
-So Jon eventually met Eli Boverman, a securities attorney and entreprenuer, and they decided to obtain broker dealer services and form a registered investment advisor to provide.
+The industry did not have the desire to change and adopt new ways of working with clients.
+So Jon eventually met Eli Boverman, a securities attorney and entreprenuer, decided to obtain broker dealer services and form a registered investment advisor so they could  allow for clients to invest in what is now know as Betterment.

-> With a great of skepticism from Chris Sacca, a famed silicon venture capitalist, Betterment did received funding via Techcrunch from Bessemer Venters and a Series B round from Menlo Ventures.
+> With a great of skepticism from Chris Sacca, a famed silicon venture capitalist, Jon and Eli persevered and Betterment eventuly did received funding via Techcrunch Disrup from Bessemer Venturesn Series A and a Series B round from Menlo Ventures.
+> They acquired 400 customers the first day of operations, far exceeding their expectation of that day.

 source: Wikipedia: [https://en.wikipedia.org/wiki/Betterment_(company)]